 Airlie Beach and the Whitsundays

-The only instructions I was given for our Queensland road trip were from my partner-in-crime, Rach.
-“I want to spend my birthday on an island”.
+The only instructions I was given for our Queensland road trip were from my travel-buddy: “I want to spend my birthday on an island”.
 What better place to spend your birthday than Airlie Beach and the Whitsundays?

 We spent three nights in Airlie Beach, and LOVED it.
 We didn’t intend to stay that long, but due to some trouble with our 4WD, Al Bundy, we needed to stay an extra night.
 I was completely okay with it.

 For such a popular tourist destination, the town has a surprisingly laid-back feel.
-We spent Rach’s birthday jetting out amongst the Whitsunday Islands, snorkelling amongst the coral reef, sunbathing on Whitehaven Beach, watching whales play, and drinking cold beers on Palm Bay Island.
+We spent our time jetting out amongst the Whitsunday Islands, snorkelling amongst the coral reef, sunbathing on Whitehaven Beach, watching whales play, and drinking cold beers on Palm Bay Island.
 Bliss.

 There are a ton of Whitsunday Island tour companies based in Airlie Beach.
 They offer everything from half/full-day tours to overnight reef-sleep packages and self-charters.
 Whatever you choose to do, don’t skip the Whitsundays.
 It really is one of the jewels of the Great Barrier Reef.